SithuSoe04/cse15l-lab-reports/labreport3/labreport3.md

 62:raising money locally to help pay the mortgage.
 ```

 Now suppose you are not really interested in the lines containing the word "legal".
 You are merely interested in how many times the word "legal" was used in that file.
 To obtain the number of times a certain word was used, you can use -c along with the grep command.
 In our case, we would write `grep -c "legal" Nonprofit_Buys.txt` to get the number of times the word "legal" popped up in the file.
-Look at the code snippet below to better understand -c option for the grep command.
+Look at the two examples below to better understand -c option for the grep command.

 ```
 [cs15lsp23fd@ieng6-203]:Media:281$ grep -c "legal" Nonprofit_Buys.txt